-- The estimation of the Probability of Default (PD) and Loss Given Default (LGD) parameters. - Identification and classification of the staging criteria of loans and advances to customers. - The definition and evaluation of updates and adjustments to adapt the parameters estimated by the models to the conditions and current environment. - The main assumptions used in the determination of provisions for risks estimated individually.
+- The estimation of the Probability of Default (PD) and Loss Given Default (LGD) parameters. - Identification and classification of the staging criteria of loans and advances to customers. - The definition and evaluation of management overlays to adapt the parameters estimated by the models to the conditions and current environment. - The main assumptions used in the determination of provisions for expected credit losses estimated individually.

-The Bank's business is focused primarily on commercial banking products.
+The Bank's business is focused on commercial banking products.

-As a result, during fiscal year 2021 the Bank has recognised an amount of 2,286 million euros of impairment of financial assets at amortised cost.
+As a result, for the year ended 2022 the Bank has recognised an amount of 1,391 million euros of impairment of financial assets at amortised cost.

-Please refer to notes 2, 6, 10 and 49 of the annual accounts as at December 31, 2021.
+Please refer to notes 2, 6, 10 and 49 of the annual accounts as at December 31, 2022.